 Record your best prediction about the colours of the four cubes in the bag.

-- Ask students to justify their predictions.
+- Ask students to discuss their predictions with a buddy and to justify their thinking.
 Look for acknowledgement of certainty and uncertainty.
 For example, if all the draws were red, we cannot say for certain that there is no blue cube.
 If one or more of each colour have been drawn, we can be certain that there is at least one cube of each colour in the bag.

 Record these combinations on the board.
-Student might forget the four of one colour, zero of the other colour possible combinations.
+Students might forget the four of one colour, zero of the other colour possible combinations.

 - Ask the students to decide which combination they think is most likely.